annawoodard/NPFitProduction/README.md

     nohup work_queue_factory -T condor -M lobster_$USER.*ttV.*gen -d all -o /tmp/${USER}_lobster_ttV_gen.debug -C $(readlink -f factory_gen_T3.json) >& /tmp/${USER}_lobster_ttV_gen.log &

 ## More details

+### Reproducibility
+Using this in an analysis may require tweaking of various parameters in the input cards.
+Each time you make any changes and run new samples, you should iterate the `version` at the top of your Lobster configuration.
+The cards you use are copied to a `cards` directory under that version number; the output goes to your `storage.output` directory under that version number, and all of the configuration files are copied to `workdir` under that version number.
+As long as you do not delete the past versions, it should be possible to reproduce a run, or figure out what the difference is between two runs.

 ### Producing gen samples using the scaling method
 Run a cross section scan.
 Then merge the output into a single file (replace the directory below with the output directory of the scan):